Classic Gluten-Free Lebkuchen Cookies

 Frequently Asked Questions:

-Can you enjoy these cookies without the icing?
+Can I make these cookies without the icing?

 Yes, these cookies are also delicious without the icing!

-Can you make these cookies with coconut sugar?
+Can I make these cookies with coconut sugar instead of brown sugar?

-You can use coconut sugar in this recipe in place of brown sugar.
+You can use coconut sugar as a substitute for brown sugar in this recipe.

 A Christmas box filled with lebkuchen cookies.